You are here > Home > Plan & travel > Isle of Wight ferries

 The Isle of Wight is closer than you might think, and can be reached in just over 10 minutes when using one of the three dedicated foot passenger ferry services.
 All the services connect with corresponding train and bus services, so travelling to and from the Isle of Wight passenger ferries couldn’t be simpler.

 The “Red Jet” high speed foot passenger service is operated by Red Funnel and runs from Southampton Docks to the West side of Cowes.
-Taking just 25 minutes the boat departs Southampton and runs down the river, before reaching the Solent and finally arriving at West Cowes.
-The service operates every 30 minutes during peak times, and every hour off-peak.
-Once in West Cowes there is a bus service which picks up right outside the “Red Jet” terminal with connections to the rest of the Island.
+Taking just 28 minutes the boat departs Southampton and runs down the river, before reaching the Solent and finally arriving at West Cowes.
+Once in West Cowes there is a bus service with connections to the rest of our island from the Marks & Spencers store just up the road or a taxi rank is outside the “Red Jet” terminal.

 The “FastCat” catamaran foot passenger service, which runs from Portsmouth Harbour to Ryde Pierhead, is operated by Wightlink.
 This crossing takes approximately 22 minutes and is directly linked at Portsmouth Harbour by both rail network services and National Express coaches.